BESaw/sqliteflow.github.io/iOS.md

 **Connect**

-• Allow SQLiteFlow on Mac remote connect SQLite database on iOS device.
+• Allow SQLiteFlow on Mac remote connect SQLite database on iPhone or iPad.

 *Connect*
 <br/>